OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

     create a distribution for the package.

 ``openmdao.<package>/src``
     Contains all of the package source code.

 ``openmdao.<package>/src/openmdao``
     Contains a special ``__init__.py`` file and a ``<package>`` subdirectory.

 ``openmdao.<package>/src/openmdao/<package>``
-    This is where the actual source code, usually a bunch of Python files, is located.
+    Contains the actual source code, usually a bunch of Python files.
 There could be a standard Python package directory structure under this directory as well.

 ``openmdao.<package>/src/openmdao/<package>/test``
     Contains unit tests for this package.
 These are executed by ``openmdao_test``.